MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 # Using prize tables

-This tutorial walks you through how to create a Prize Table, that triggers a set of actions on a group of players within a range of ranks, in a [Resettable Leaderboard](using-resettable-statistics-and-leaderboards.md).
+This tutorial walks you through how to create a prize table that triggers a set of actions on a group of players within a range of ranks, in a [Resettable Leaderboard](using-resettable-statistics-and-leaderboards.md).

 In particular, this is a way to trigger emails, send push notifications, grant [Inventory Items](../../data/playerdata/player-inventory.md) and [Virtual Currency](../../commerce/economy/currencies.md), or execute a [CloudScript](../../automation/cloudscript/writing-custom-cloudscript.md) function at the reset of a leaderboard.

-In this example, we show you how to create Prize Table End Tournament prizes, which grants virtual currency to 5 players based on their rank in a leaderboard after a reset is performed.
+In this example, we show you how to create prize table end tournament prizes, which grants virtual currency to 5 players based on their rank in a leaderboard after a reset is performed.

 ## Requirements